Sunday, 10 September 2017

 3/4 cup of starter, 1-1/4 cups water, 1 tsp salt, 1/2 tsp baking soda, 3 cups of flour

-I use 2/3 whole-grain flour and 1/3 unbleached white flour for the bread.
+I generally use 2/3 whole-grain flour and 1/3 unbleached white flour for the bread.

 The total amount of flour needed depends on several factors that are beyond my control such as humidity.
 After making the bread a few times, it becomes easier to know when you have enough added flour.
 It is not necessary to knead the bread for 10 minutes as the sourdough starter does that work in the extended rising period.